CommonAccord/Cmacc-Org/Doc/bq/bnpp/a5we/Account/About.md

 0.sec=This is a stub.

-1.sec=Presume that there will be a folders for each "account" - reflecting bank accounts.
+1.sec=Presume that there will be a folder for each "account" - reflecting bank accounts.
 In each folder there will be a log of transactions.
 Each transaction will be one or more Event (Journal?, Log?) files.

 2.sec=Some transactions will be complex, and use the variety of materials available on the bq chain.
 Many transactions will be very simple - a payment or simple purchase for instance.